STFUjs/STFU/README.md

 🌑🌕🌑: ↕️{Count of Single Bits, Iterator:Multiples} bits & bit structures Compositor 🌑🌕🌕: ↕️{Parts, Wholes} of Bits or 〰️ such as fractional 1/(2^n) or 2^n

-Implementation includes STFU LINE with an accessable "line" of bits or "outgoing" "line" of bits.
-Typically "wire" interfaces in the implementation, the Universal cache of STFU's, or the Declared Profile for the BALL CUBE FLOW and SHOW.
-See 00🤯💡🌕🌑🌑🌑

 🌕❌✖️: STFU Declarations and Composits
 Includes the Wrap Symbol's Types in both Connected Control Symbols and actual data.